Collective Psyche: The Imaginal, Luminous Epinoia, Archetypes

 Author Elaine Pagels, in her book Beyond Belief, writes that when Adam and Eve discovered their nakedness, “they saw that they were naked of spiritual understanding [gnosis], “but then the luminous epinoia “appeared to them shining with light, and awakened their consciousness.”

 Some translate epinoia as “insight” or “insight consciousness.”
 I like “imaginative insight.”
-It’s high time we liberate the term “imagination” from the single definition of “fantasy ” and let ourselves be guided by the luminous epinoia (the green circle in my simple image).
-Imagination, consciousness, the luminous epinoia : the bridge that exists between individual awareness and the Mystery of the Totality: the road home.
+It’s high time we liberate the term “imagination” from the single definition of “fantasy ” and let ourselves enter the luminous epinoia (the green circle in my simple image).
+Imagination, consciousness, the luminous epinoia : the bridge that exists between individual awareness and the Mystery of the Totality.

 The Christian gnostic interest in the luminous epinoia is far from the only place you’ll find anything about this.
 Tibetan Buddhism revels in the power of the imaginal — the word translated as ’emptiness’ could also be translated as “luminous spaciousness” in which deities and other sacred forms arise and dissolve back into luminous emptiness.
 James Hillman, Jung, and all of that branch of Western thinkers are drawn to the alchemical imagination as part of human psychology.
 Henry Corbin wrote on gnostic imagination, especially on the writings of of Iranian Sufi Ibn ‘Arabi who himself wrote extensively and densely on the celestial, angelic, imaginal.
 All share the awareness of imagination as the bridge between our mundane human aspects and our divine humanity.
 In Western alchemy, this is the realm of the subtle body.
 I often feel it like a fluid moving through me — prana or chi taking shapes and images, now fire, now water, now something else — quite like the essence of the inscrutable Dragon.